The default character set of OceanBase Database is utf8mb4.

 Query OK, 1 row affected

-/* Change the character set of the current session, but use the original character set on the client. */
+The character set of the current session was changed, but the actual character set used by the client remains unchanged.

 obclient> SET NAMES gb18030_2022;